-Calculate, declare and pay the amount before the 15th of each month.
+Calculate, declare, and pay the amount before the 15th of each month.

-- Submit a VAT return to the online portal for each reporting period, no later than the 15th day of the following month of this period and to pay VAT at the same time.
+- Submit a VAT return to the online portal for each reporting period, no later than the 15th day of the following month of this period and pay VAT at the same time.

 - The business is then obliged to pay VAT for each reporting period no later than the 15th day of the following month of this period.

-VAT declarations consists of two parts:
+VAT declarations consist of two parts:

-- VAT taxable turnover
+- VAT-able turnover

-- VAT Returnable.
+- VAT returnable

 If you need help with managing and filing VAT declarations, check out our monthly accounting packages.

-Can VAT in Georgia be claimed on all purchases made by a VAT registered business?
+Can VAT in Georgia be claimed on all purchases made by a VAT-registered business?

 You will have to handle reverse VAT if any of the following apply:

-- Non-resident person/entity provides you services within the territory of Georgia (Article 166)
+- Non-resident person/entity provides you services

 All declarations can be done through the RS portal.

 Ready to remove your VAT headaches?
 Let our expert accountants take the stress out of your monthly VAT.
-Get a free consultation, get your tax questions answered and find out how we can help.
+Get a free consultation, get your tax questions answered, and find out how we can help.